 - The browser is in Incognito mode.

 The explainer provides more detail about privacy goals and how the API seeks to address them.

 In addition to the user's ability to opt out, you can opt out of Topics for your site or pages on it.
 The Developer guide explains how.

 Using the Topics API on websites with

-    As noted in the release of Prebid 7, the community is actively developing an integration with the Topics API via a new module.
-However, as of November 2022, the Topics Module has not yet been completed.
-To stay abreast with the development, we recommend the following:
+As noted in the release of Prebid 7, the community actively developed an integration with the Topics API via a new module.
+This module was merged in December 2022.

-    - If this is a high dependency, reach out to Prebid.js to check in on status updates and timelines, through whatever standard channel they offer.
+- For more information, reach out to Prebid.js through whatever standard channel they offer.